taig/babel/README.md

 "io.taig" %%% "babel-generic" % "x.y.z"
 ```

+String formatting choices, pick one or role your own

-String formatting choices: note that `java.util.MessageFormat` is not available for Scala.js, so the `printf` module is recommended
+> Please note that `java.util.MessageFormat` is not available for Scala.js, so the `printf` module is recommended

 ```scala
 "io.taig" %%% "babel-formatter-printf" % "x.y.z"